🇪🇸 Spain Travel Guide 2026 · Iberian Peninsula · Europe

 Days 1–3

 Barcelona.
-Sagrada Família (9am first entry), Gaudí buildings circuit (Casa Batlló, Casa Milà — La Pedrera rooftop), Park Güell (8am), Gothic Quarter, La Boqueria 7:30am.
-Disfrutar lunch or Tickets dinner if booked months ahead.
+Sagrada Família (9am), Gaudí circuit (Casa Batlló, Casa Milà), Park Güell (8am), Gothic Quarter, La Boqueria 7:30am.
+Disfrutar or Tickets if booked months ahead.

 Day 4